 West Queen West is known to be one of the coolest streets in the world.

-It is vibrant, dynamic neighbourhood with a lot unique restaurants, boutiques and the largest concentration of art galleries you can imagine.
+It is a vibrant, dynamic neighborhood with a lot of unique restaurants, boutiques, and the largest concentration of art galleries you can imagine.

 You will also appreciate the beautiful Trinity-Bellwoods Park.
 We are sure that you will meet and encounter interesting people and have fun with the organized drum circles that keep the park constantly buzzing with activity.